CMSgov/dpc-static-site/src/_pages/api-documentation/export-data/patient-everything.md

 - [Operation Patient Everything (Release v3)](http://hl7.org/fhir/STU3/operation-patient-everything.html)
 - [Provenance Resource](https://www.hl7.org/fhir/provenance.html)

-## Request data using `_since` with the `/Patient` endpoint
+## Request data using _since with the /Patient endpoint

 Request data synchronously for an individual patient using the `_since` parameter within the `/Patient/{PATIENT_ID}/$everything` endpoint.

 This operation will return all data for the specified patient since the selected date: May 13, 2021.
 Notice that we are seeking data from the `/Patient/{PATIENT_ID}/$everything` endpoint.
-This is a synchronous request for an individual patient referenced by the internal ID (UUID) and would behave differently if it was made from the /Group endpoint as data is returned immediately.
+This is a synchronous request for an individual patient referenced by the internal ID (UUID) and would behave differently if it was made from the `/Group/$export` endpoint as data is returned immediately.

 ### Successful request